bismuthlang/bismuth-docs/src/ref/types/vector.md

 ### self[u32] := T : [boolean](./boolean.md) {.code}
 Attempts to assign T to the value at the specified index.
 If the index is out of bounds, the operation fails and false is returned.
 Otherwise, true is returned.

-FIXME: NOT IMPLEMENTED; INSTEAD WE CURRENTLY PROPOGATE THE VALUE!
+FIXME: NOT IMPLEMENTED; INSTEAD WE CURRENTLY PROPAGATE THE VALUE!

 ### int + int : int {.code}